ESTABLISHMENT OF PARENTAGE

 (e) the age of the child;

-the paternity of another man and a child-support obligation in favor of the
+individual and a child-support obligation in favor of the child; and

-arising from the disruption of the father-child relationship between the child
+the equities arising from the disruption of the parent-child relationship

 disregards genetic test results that exclude the presumed or declarant father,

-it shall issue an order adjudicating the presumed or declarant father to be the
+the tribunal shall issue an order adjudicating the presumed or declarant father

-presumed father exists, pursue a support order using the following procedures.
+father exists, pursue a support order using the following procedures.
+If there

-If there are multiple consorts, the presumed father issues must be resolved
+are multiple consorts, the presumed father issues must be resolved before

 1.